sarahciston/codingcare/posts/0critintro.md

 ### Craft

-Focusing on craft means noticing the material, iterative, handmade, tinkering, iterative, embodied practices of knowledge and production that technologies emerged from, and how these practices can intervene in or reshape technologies, too.
+Focusing on craft means noticing the material, iterative, handmade, tinkering, iterative, process-oriented, embodied practices of knowledge and production that technologies emerged from, and how these practices can intervene in or reshape technologies, too.

+* handmade, craft, iterative, durational practices
+* communities of practice
+* deep interdisciplinarity
+*
 ##### Handcrafted & handicraft approaches
   * Agacency & the Internet of Towels, Anuradha Reddy
   * Leaking Subjects & Bounding Boxes: On Training AI, Elisa Giardina Papa (2022)